Integrative-Transcriptomics/TechnicalReport-AssemblyBestPractice/README.md

 ### Trycycler runs

 For all Trycycler runs all of the respective longread assemblies were used as input.
-In some cases whole assemblies or some contigs had to be deleted.
+In some cases whole assemblies or some contigs had to be deleted due to dissimilarities:
+  - The reconcile step showed a circularization issue for the Canu assemblies that were polished with Medaka of the E. coli and K. pneumoniae references.
+Thus for the two references the original Canu assemblies were used.
+  - The original Canu assemblies still showed circularization issues for the mentioned references, which, however, were resolved by increasing the maximal trimming length for circularization to 100,000 bp.
+  - One contig of the Unicycler assembly of the K. pneumoniae reference was clustered alone, thus it showed no similarity with the contigs of the other assemblers and was removed.
+  - One contig of the Canu assembly of the K. pneumoniae reference showed nearly the double length of the contigs it was clustered with, thus it was removed.
+  - The contigs of the Unicycler and Raven assemblies of the E. coli reference exhibit an indel of size close to 800.
+This issue was resolved by increasing the maximal allowed indel length to the respective value.

 ### Quast results